-Below you will find important information on the availability and use of SuisseID that will occur for you and your customers from 1 January 2020.
+Below you will find the key information on the availability and use of your SuisseID, including relevant dates and deadlines.

-The “new” free SwissID has the advantage that it works without hardware and forms a continuously growing ecosystem that gives customers access to a variety of services and providers.
-In addition to the password, SwissID users can activate two-factor authentication with the SwissID App, SMS or MobileID for even more security.
+The “new” SwissID is available free of charge and has the advantage that it works without additional hardware.
+It forms a continuously growing ecosystem that gives customers access to a variety of services and providers.
+In addition to the password, SwissID users can enable two-factor authentication with the SwissID App, SMS or MobileID for even more security.
 Users can also easily have their identity verified via the app and thus identify themselves at any time and anywhere with SwissID.
 More information on SwissID can be found here.

 How long can your SuisseID be used?

 SuisseID cards with the serial number* beginning with 910E...
-(4.4 cards), which expire before 15 December 2021, can be extended until 15 February 2020 and are also valid and usable until 15 December 2021 at the latest.
+(4.4 cards), which expire before 15 December 2021, can be extended until 15 February 2020 and are also valid and usable until 15 December 2021 at the latest (if extended on time).